Moderate to severe psoriasis describes how much of your body is covered in red, scaly psoriasis patches.

 How it works: Apremilast is an inhibitor of phosphodiesterase-4 (PDE-4), which controls inflammation within a cell.

-Side effects include diarrhea, nausea and headache.
+Side effects include diarrhea, nausea, and headache.
 These side effects may stop with continued treatment.
 In studies, a small number of people stopped taking Apremilast because of an adverse reaction.
 Some participants also had unexplained weight loss.
-It's recommended that those taking the drug have their weight monitored regularly and be monitored for depression.
+It's recommended that those taking the drug have their weight checked regularly and be monitored for depression.